mozilla/jetstream-config/README.md

 Lines starting with a `#` are comments and have no effect.

-### Outcome snippets

-Outcome snippets, which define a collection of summaries with a common theme (e.g. "performace", "Picture in Picture use"), are stored in the `outcomes/` directory and file names serve as unique identifiers.
-Outcome snippets are organized in different subdirectories that represent the application they are supporting, e.g. `fenix/` or `firefox_desktop/`.

-Configuration files have a set of [`[metrics]` definitions](#defining-metrics) and [`[data_sources]`](#defining-data-sources).
-A `friendly_name` and `description` are required at the top of the outcome snippet config file.

-Unlike experiment configurations, the `[metrics]` section does not specify the analysis windows metrics are computed for.
-Jetstream computes metrics defined in outcome snippets for weekly and overall analysis windows.

-Examples of every value you can specify in each section are given below.
-Lines starting with a `#` are comments and have no effect.

 ### Experiment section

 This part of the configuration file lets you specify the segments you wish to analyze.